flashnuke/mod-rootkit/README.md

 | `RSHELL_HOST`    | No        | IP address of the reverse shell host                |
 | `RSHELL_PORT`    | No        | Port address of the reverse shell host                |

-Notes
-* When hiding a process - make sure its cmdline contains a substr that is then passed via `STRING_EXCLUDES`, ie: running "`./HIDEME.sh`" and then passing `make ...
-STRING_EXCLUDES=HIDEME ...`
-* For every str inside the `*_EXCLUDES` params, it's enough for a partial match in order for an entry to be hidden (doesn't have to be a full match, i.e: `STRING_EXCLUDES=ABC` would hide entry `...ABCDE...`)
-* Setting `HIDE_MODULE=1` hides the module, use with caution as it's not trivial to remove it afterwards
-* `NET_EXCLUDES` example - `NET_EXCLUDES=127.0.0.1,12345` would exclude all connections to/from `127.0.0.1` and all connections to/from port `12345`
-* If reverse shell params are set, the module attempts to establish a reverse shell connection to the host every 10 seconds.

 ### Loading / removing the module manually
 To load:
 ```bash